eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     ####################

-    # Discovery Server DDS Participant with ROS GuidPrefix so a local ROS2 Client could connect to it
+    # Discovery Server DDS Participant with ROS GuidPrefix so a local ROS 2 Client could connect to it
     # This Discovery Server will listen in ports 11600 and 11601 in localhost

     simple:                             # Participant Id = simple